top of page

 39 He said this in reference to the Spirit that those who came to believe in him were to receive.
 There was, of course, no Spirit yet, because Jesus had not yet been glorified.

-Then, the red lines flowing upward and outward from Louisiana across America represent God's spiritual power spreading outward from this land due to His Holly Spirit annointing of it.
-Another graphic showing what was/is intended by God as a result of the anointing He placed upon Eucharistic Louisiana - even assigned, re-confirmed and symbolized by Louisiana civil law!
+Then, to reverse the symbolism of the image above, the red lines flowing upward and outward from Louisiana across America represents God's spiritual power spreading outward from Louisiana, this time, as the "living waters" of a spiritual river, flowing from a Holy Spirit annointing to America and beyone.
+Due to the author's inability to fully explain all this in words, the graphic more clearly show what was/is intended by God as a result of the Holy Spirit anointing He has placed upon this Eucharistic Louisiana - as it was assigned, re-confirmed and for all time symbolized by

 To summarize: